 Here are some frequently asked questions about Redis Enterprise Cloud.

-- Shared databases aren’t supported in our service given their potential negative impact on performance.
-We recommend using dedicated databases instead (read this post for more information).
-Therefore, the following commands are blocked and will produce an error when invoked:
+Shared databases aren’t supported in our service given their potential negative impact on performance.
+We recommend using dedicated databases instead.

-- Redis Labs clustering technology is different than the open source Redis Cluster and supports clustering in a seamless manner that works with all standard Redis clients.
-As a result all Cluster related commands are blocked and will produce an error when invoked.
+Redis Labs clustering technology is different than the open source Redis Cluster and supports clustering in a seamless manner that works with all standard Redis clients.
+As a result, all Cluster related commands are blocked and show an error when used.

-- Additionally, only a subset of Redis’ configuration settings (via CONFIG GET/SET) is applicable to Redis Enterprise Cloud.
-Attempts to get or set a configuration parameter that isn’t included in the following list will result in an error:
+Additionally, only a subset of Redis’ configuration settings (via CONFIG GET/SET) is applicable to Redis Cloud.
+Attempts to get or set a configuration parameter that isn’t included in the following list show an error when used:

 - slowlog-log-slower-than (value must be larger than 1000)